miohtama/sane_plone_addon_template/README.rst

 NO MORE EDITING IN PUNY TEXTAREA, USE YOUR FAVORITE EDITOR, WITH SYNTAX HIGHLIGHTING.
 NO MORE UNAUTHORIZED EXCEPTION - IMPORT ALL PYTHON MODULES YOU WISH.
 NO MORE ZSQL METHODS.
+FEEL FREE..
+OF ALL THAT LEGACY CRAP.
+FEEL THE AGILE DEVELOPMENT RUNNING IN YOUR VEINS.
+INVENT, CREATE, ENJOY.

 Of course, one cannot understand this pain unless has gone through Plone 2...
 Plone 4.